 - In Instant Pot, add all ingredients in the order listed above except zucchini, dill, cheese and yogurt.
 Pressure cooker shouldn’t be more than 2/3 full.

-- Frozen and other vegetables work: Use your favorites.
-You can also add thinly shredded cabbage 15 minutes before other ingredients as it takes a bit longer to cook.
+- Frozen and other vegetables: Use your favorites.
+You can also add thinly shredded cabbage 15 minutes before other ingredients.

-- Must do secret ingredient: Smoked paprika is the secret ingredient that makes this soup super flavorful.
-I definitely wouldn’t trade it for regular paprika.
+- Smoked paprika: It makes this soup super flavorful.
+I wouldn’t swap it for regular paprika.

 Recipes and images are a copyright of ifoodreal.com.
 It is against the law to republish recipes without permission.
 Nutritional info is approximate.